• How do I get paid?

 The RA application asks for assignment preferences, which are considered but not promised.
 All of the buildings are different and have advantages as well as disadvantages.

 • Do I have to be currently living on campus to be an RA?

-No but you have to have lived on campus at ETSU for one semester or have RA experience at another campus.
+No, but you must have lived on campus at ETSU for one semester or have RA experience at another campus.

-• When do I return to campus for training?
+• When do I return to campus for fall training?

 • What about the RA class?